 How We Get There

 A wise man once said, “It’s not the destination that matters, it’s the journey.”
-This was said when the world wasn’t very comfortable and most people had to sleep outside and usually wherever your destination was you’d die before you got there anyway.
-Now days it’s how you get there.
+This was said when the world wasn’t very comfortable, and most people had to sleep outside.
+Usually, wherever your destination was, you’d die before you got there anyway.
+Nowadays, it’s how you get there.

-Living in a city means you have plenty of options to choose from when deciding how to get somewhere.
-Walk, bus, bike, longboard, car or just not go at all are all the options one has.
+Living in a city means you have plenty of options when deciding how to get somewhere.
+You can walk, bus, bike, longboard, car, or just not go at all – the popular choice of the kids.

-How you get places tells what kind of a person you are.
+How you get places tells what kind of person you are.

 Drivers just won’t shut up about traffic.
-A driver looks at themselves as the only real driver and car that exists and all other cars as these obstacles getting in the way of their destination.
-The car separates people from the human race and road rage is actually a cry to the heavens because a person is just realizing they aren’t alone and that this person that cut him or her off is very real and may have done it maliciously and therefore man is cruel and love isn’t real and now a person is feeling naked and alone while screaming at the windshield.
+Drivers look at themselves as the only real driver and car that exists, and all other cars as obstacles getting in the way of their destination.
+The car separates people from the human race.
+Road rage is a cry to the heavens because a person is just realizing they aren’t alone and that the person who cut them off is very real and may have done it maliciously, and therefore, man is cruel, love isn’t real, and now a person is feeling naked and alone while screaming at the windshield.

-Drivers are always late because they have this idea that because they are going to drive they always have ten more minutes.
-People think that everything is seconds away because they have this metal box that uses exploding gas to launch it across great strips of tarred rock.
+Drivers are always late because they think that, since they are going to drive, they always have ten more minutes.
+People think everything is seconds away because they have this metal box that uses exploding gas to launch it across great strips of tarred rock.
+Part of the reason the traffic is so insane is that everyone is late to somewhere.

-Drivers use terms like offensive and defensive driving like they are playing football or at war.
-Drivers have to be aware of their blind spot because if they don’t they could get attacked.
-People are afraid of honking in case it’s a road eager with a gun.
+Drivers use terms like offensive and defensive driving as if they were playing football or at war.
+Drivers have to be aware of their blind spot because if they don’t, they could get attacked.
+People are afraid of being shot on the road.
 Cars crashing into each other at speeds beyond human capabilities is a scary prospect.

-Drivers love living far far away from where they work or where their kids go to private school, so they end up destroying the environment by living in new suburban neighborhoods that was a forest last year and the oil they waste are the cause of about a dozen wars over the last 100 years.
-Even if you have Bernie sticker on your Subaru or a free Tibet sticker on your Prius, you have blood on your hands.
+Drivers love living far away from where they work or where their kids go to private school, so they end up destroying the environment by living in new suburban neighborhoods that was a forest last year.
+The oil they waste has caused about a dozen wars over the past 100 years.
+Even if you have a Bernie sticker on your Subaru or a free Tibet sticker on your Prius, you have blood on your hands.

 Bus people are adventurous but need leisure.
-This is for the person that doesn’t care if they get where they are going on time or they have the ability to leave early enough.
+This is for those who don’t care if they get where they are going on time or if it’s okay to leave earlier.
 A bus person is always early.
-Even though they had to leave an hour and a half before they get to work, transferring three times and one of the busses didn’t even show up so had to wait for the next bus and still end up being twenty minutes early.
-They would be an hour late if they had taken the next bus.
+Even though they had to leave an hour and a half before they got to work, transferring three times, and one of the buses didn’t even show up, they had to wait for the next bus and still ended up being twenty minutes early.
+They watch all the drivers walk in late.

-One can read, listen to music, have a picnic, play World of Warcraft, play live Tinder with every person who gets on the bus, learn about abnormal psyche and actually enjoy a diverse community.
-While drivers have to be somewhat focused on the road in front of them, a bus rider gets to relax and watch the road go by them in deep reflection.
+One can read, listen to music, picnic, play World of Warcraft, find dates, learn about abnormal psychology, and enjoy a diverse community.
+While drivers must remain somewhat focused on the road in front of them, a bus rider gets to relax and watch the road go by them in deep reflection.

 The bus rider is in constant meditation.

-The pedestrian is like the Fool of the tarot cards by just wandering and looking at stuff.
+The pedestrian is like the Fool of the tarot cards, just wandering and looking at stuff.
+They need to be wary, for a car, a cyclist, or a bus could kill them.

 Prayer